IBM/blackbox-ai-models-explained-using-cortexcertifai/README.md

 # Black box AI models explained using Cortex Certifai

 Explainability of AI models is a difficult task which is made simpler by Cortex Certifai.
 It evaluates AI models for robustness, fairness, and explainability, and allows users to compare different models or model versions for these qualities.
-Cortex Certifai generates the first-ever composite trust score, the AI Trust Index, that measures data and model risks related to Performance, Data Quality, Robustness, Explainability, Fairness, and Compliance.
-Certifai can be applied to any black-box model including machine learning models, statistical models, business rules, and other predictive models and works with a variety of input data.
+Certifai can be applied to any black-box model including machine learning models, predictive models and works with a variety of input datasets.

 # How does Certifai work?

-Data Scientists create scan definitions, which are comprised of trained models that they want to evaluate for the parameters listed below.
+Data Scientists can create model scan definitions, which are comprised of trained models that they want to evaluate for the parameters listed below.

 **Performance Metric:** (e.g. Accuracy)